wtnwin111/interview/README.md

     6) Given an array, use Binary Search to find a given element
     7) Given a sorted array, there is only one value K has multiple occurrence, find the repeating element and its first occurrence.
     8) Find the Kth small element in an array.
     9) Given an array, there is an element whose occurence is greater than the half of the array's length, find this element.
+[Google, Baidu, Microsoft]
     10) Given an m\*n grid, how many paths are there from the left bottom corner to the up right corner.
     11) Randomly shuffle an array.
     12) Given an array, find all sub-arrays whose elements' sum is equal to a given K.